vtex-apps/io-documentation/docs/en/Recipes/store-management/intelligent-search-middleware.md

 ---
 title: Intelligent Search middleware
 description: "This guide will show you how to create a middleware for the Intelligent Search API.
-This way, you will be able to change the request that comes from the client"
+This way, you will be able to change the request that comes from the client."
 date: "2022-07-18"
 tags: ["search", "intelligent", "middleware"]
 version: "0.x"